dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 implementation to proof-of-concept to niche monetary asset.
 In the next decade, it will probably become a force on its own, transcending boundaries and transforming our understanding of money and value in the process.
-The idea, however, wasn\'t conceived at Bitcoin\'s birth: it was conceived by thinkers and tinkerers of the electronic age, multiple decades before Satoshi Nakamoto entered the scene.
+The idea, however, wasn't conceived at Bitcoin's birth: it was conceived by thinkers and tinkerers of the electronic age, multiple decades before Satoshi Nakamoto entered the scene.

 ## History of Digital Cash {#History-of-Digital-Cash}

 > A lot of people automatically dismiss e-currency as a lost cause
-> because of all the companies that failed since the 1990\'s.
+> because of all the companies that failed since the 1990's.
 >
 > <cite>Satoshi Nakamoto</cite>

-Bitcoin\'s pre-history is as long as it is fascinating.
+Bitcoin's pre-history is as long as it is fascinating.
 Satoshi was able to build upon various technologies and protocols, some of which go back 50 years and more.
 While 50 years might be a long time in technology, the art of cryptography is way more ancient than that, dating back as far as [ 1900 BC](https://access.redhat.com/blogs/766093/posts/1976023).
 \[cite: https://access.redhat.com/blogs/766093/posts/1976023\]

-It\'s hard to say what the most important building blocks were, but the most fundamental ones are probably digital signatures (Diffie and Hellman, 1976 \[cite\]) and public-key cryptography (Rivest, Shamir, Adleman, 1978 \[cite\]).
-Without these ideas, Bitcoin couldn\'t exist.
+It's hard to say what the most important building blocks were, but the most fundamental ones are probably digital signatures (Diffie and Hellman, 1976 \[cite\]) and public-key cryptography (Rivest, Shamir, Adleman, 1978 \[cite\]).
+Without these ideas, Bitcoin couldn't exist.

 {% include image.html name="prehistory.png" %}